The Alabama Civil Rights Tourism Association is a 501(c)3 non-profit, founded in 2019.

-Our key to success is working with our partners.
-Local historians who excel in the art of storytelling share their experiences and the member sites of the Alabama African American Civil Rights Heritage Sites Consortium work to assist with field study experiences.
-The consortium is a collaboration among 20 historic places of worship, lodging and civic engagement that played significant roles in the African American struggle for freedom.
-While recent history focuses on the Civil Rights Movement of the 1950s and 1960s, these institutions have been dedicated to improving the quality of Black life since Reconstruction.
+The Alabama African American Civil Rights Heritage Sites Consortium is a collaboration of 20 historic places of worship, lodging and civic engagement that played significant roles in the African American struggle for freedom since Reconstruction and through the Civil Rights Movement of the 1950s and 1960s.